VanOvermeire/s3bash/README.md

-A small experiment.
-If you add the s3bash.sh file as 's3bash' to, for example, /usr/local/bin, you can call s3 (almost) as if it was a local system.
-And do stuff like this:
+# S3 Bash

+As an experiment, I wrote a python script that presents S3 as if it was part of the local file system, where you can use stuff like `cd` or `ls` to query the data.

+This example will get all buckets, search for one whose name contains "some-test" and remove it

-s3bsh ls | grep some-test | s3bsh rmb
+`s3bsh ls | grep some-test | s3bsh rmb`

-Which will remove any buckets that contains 'some-test'.
-Which is pretty cool.
+Or you can step into the bucket

+`s3bsh cd some-example-bucket`

+And query the files with `ls`, or read one with `less` or `cat`

+To install, just run `./setup.sh`.
+Should work for Linux, might work for Mac.
+Won't work for windows.